Musician / Teacher / Revolutionary

-The Black & Tans made several raids on her establishment: on one occasion she was briefed that the house would be burnt; she cleared all the furniture but was spared when they ran out of petrol down the street.
+The Black & Tans made several raids on her establishment.
+On one occasion she was briefed that the house would be burnt; she cleared all the furniture but was spared when they ran out of petrol down the street.
 She was forced to leave her home.
-She went to Islandmore plus Clew Bay on the run but continued her campaign as she organized the girls to conduct surveillance, then check for incoming boats.
-She returned home for Christmas with her sisters Kathleen and Nora, then set up a Communication Station to record dispatches from outlying areas.
+She went to Islandmore also Clew Bay on the run but continued with her campaign as she organized the girls to conduct surveillance, then check for incoming boats.
+She returned home for Christmas with her sisters Kathleen & Nora: then she set up a communication station to record dispatches from outlying areas.

 Between 1919 & 1920 multiple searches were constantly carried out on Agnes’ young female students to the extent that her academy was forced to close because ‘the children were afraid to come in.’

 On her return to Westport she assisted with the organization of the formation of an intelligence service to warn of impending attacks.
 During 22nd November 1922 she became aware of an impending ambush due the next day in North Mayo.
 Despite her attempts to forward information the men were surrounded then fatalities occurred.
 She often went herself to deliver dispatches two or three times a week due to a fear of who to trust.